 A Musical Comparison

 First, consider Antonio Vivaldi’s aria “Siam navi all’onde algenti” from his opera L’Olimpiade of 1734.
-We’ve got an incredibly complicated, ornamental, over-fussy melody, and a stiff, formal, over-fussy, metaphorical, allegorical set of words.
+The work can be considered a complicated, ornamental melody, and a stiff, formal, over-fussy set of words.
 “We are like ships on the silver waves, drifting out of control; like capricious winds are our affections, every pleasure is a rock, the whole of life a sea.”
-Do people talk like that?
-This aria, written for a male soprano, also features a very unnatural sort of use of the voice.
-Whether we find the male soprano unnatural-sounding or not, this is music of great artifice.
-It’s music meant to show off the voice in its most extreme acrobatics and its most extreme display of virtuosity.
+The language did not reflect common speech.
+The aria, written for a male soprano, features an unnatural use of the voice.
+It is music meant to show off the voice in its most extreme acrobatics and its most extreme display of virtuosity.

-For comparison, let’s consider a piece of music written in 1786, 52 years after Vivaldi’s aria.
-It comes from Mozart’s The Marriage of Figaro, and it is an aria for Figaro known as “Non più andrai,” or “You’ll go no more.”
-Figaro is talking to the very, very sexually promiscuous Cherubino, a 13-year-old boy who seems unable to control himself.
-Figaro is trying to frighten him to make him realize that if he has to go into the army, life’s not going to be as easy as it’s been flouncing around in women’s boudoirs.
+For comparison, consider a piece of music written in 1786, 52 years after Vivaldi’s aria.
+It comes from Mozart’s The Marriage of Figaro, and it is an aria Figaro sings, known as “Non più andrai,” or “You’ll go no more.”
+Figaro is talking to the very sexually promiscuous Cherubino, a 13-year-old boy who seems unable to control himself.
+Figaro attempts to frighten him to make him realize that if he has to go into the army, life will be more difficult than flouncing around in women’s boudoirs.

-After listening to Mozart’s aria, I would guess that our Enlightenment person is going to say, “That’s really nice.
-That’s tuneful, that’s memorable, it’s engaging, it’s accessible, and that seems to resonate more with the spirit of our time, with its emphasis on a kind of idealized common person.”
-This is common music, music for everyone.
-It’s music that also well reflects a specific dramatic moment.
-Figaro trying to impress upon the 13-year-old Cherubino his fate if he doesn’t clean up his act very quickly.
+After listening to Mozart’s aria, the Enlightenment person would likely say, “That’s tuneful, that’s memorable, it’s engaging, it’s accessible, and that seems to resonate more with the spirit of our time, with its emphasis on a kind of idealized common person.”
+This is common music for everyone that also well-reflects a specific dramatic moment: Figaro trying to impress upon the 13-year-old Cherubino his fate if he doesn’t clean up his act.

-Also, Mozart’s aria is entirely natural-sounding music, and natural is a buzzword coined by Jean-Jacques Rousseau.
-It’s natural use of the voice.
-We’re not asking the voice to do anything that it really doesn’t want to do, and it’s naturally dramatic.
-The artistic vision of the times is that music that is accessible to the greatest number must be good.
-The Enlightenment sees, as a result, a whole new musical language evolve.
+Mozart’s aria is also entirely natural-sounding music.
+Natural was a buzzword coined by Jean-Jacques Rousseau.
+It is natural use of the voice.
+The composition is not asking the voice to do anything that it doesn’t want to do, and it’s naturally dramatic.
+The artistic vision of the times was that music that was accessible to the greatest number must be good.
+The Enlightenment saw, as a result, a whole new musical language evolve.